ceopaludetto/reactor-swift/README.md

 # Swift Reactor

-Recreating [Project Reactor](https://projectreactor.io/) on Swift just for fun

-At first I've followed this [awesome presentation](https://www.youtube.com/watch?v=OdSZ6mOQDcY) about reactive-streams specification

-Then I've started to recreate my own publishers, operators and TCK
+Recreating [Project Reactor](https://projectreactor.io/) on Swift just for fun.
+At first I've followed this [awesome presentation](https://www.youtube.com/watch?v=OdSZ6mOQDcY) about reactive-streams specification.
+Then I've started to recreate my own publishers, operators and TCK.

-This project is also a monorepo with shared dependencies between each other
+This project is also a monorepo with shared dependencies.

 ## Get Started